szymonPJO/SolderingStation-T12/README.md

 Soldering station for T12 handle/tips (also 907 in future). `Build in progress...`

+Click ⭐ if u want help me to make updetes more frequently

 ## My motivation

 Make good looking soldering for T12 tips, current and set temperature in \*C degree on LCD, autosleep, PID controller, touch button for stop/start soldering, GX16 connector for quick change handles, heating LED, and switch for 230AC (power save & safety).
 Maybe in future I'll make additionaly li-ion power.
 What is important I make frontpanel for any who can order PCB or drill on CNC, otherwise it can be very difficult to make it.